 Upon Katie Beers’ disappearance, police identified Esposito as a primary suspect based on his history and proximity to the family.
 They had also determined that Esposito’s phone call was a recording due to the absence of any background noise, and witnesses at Spaceplex stated Esposito arrived alone on the day Katie Beers disappeared.

 Under constant surveillance, Esposito caved under the intense pressure, and on January 13, 1993, he confessed via his attorney, leading officers to Beers’ concrete prison.
 She had been stuck under the earth for 17 long days.

 Esposito pleaded guilty to kidnapping on June 16, 1994 and was sentenced to 15 years to life in prison.
 Ten pending charges, including sexual abuse and endangering the life of a child, were dropped in exchange for the plea.
 However, Sal Inghilleri didn’t escape justice either — serving 12 years for his sexual abuse of Beers prior to her kidnapping.

-Katie Beers was immediately placed with a loving foster family in East Hampton, New York, allowing her to finally escape a life of abuse, as reported by CBS News.
+Katie Beers was immediately placed with a loving foster family in East Hampton, New York, allowing her to finally escape a life of abuse.

-As an adult, Beers revisited the torment of her imprisonment by coauthoring her memoir and became an inspirational speaker.
+As an adult, Katie Beers revisited the torment of her imprisonment by coauthoring her memoir and became an inspirational speaker.
 She lives in rural Pennsylvania with her husband and two children.
-Meanwhile, on Sept.
-4, 2013, John Esposito was found dead in his prison cell due to apparent natural causes.
+Meanwhile, on September 4, 2013, John Esposito was found dead in his prison cell due to apparent natural causes.